Srijita2002/Which_Harry_Potter_Character_are_you/README.md

 # Which_Harry_Potter_Character_are_you

-This project which Harry Potter character you are most similar to based on your personality traits.
+This project determines which harry potter character you are most similar to based on your personality traits.
 It uses cosine similarity to compare your input with pre-defined character profiles.

 Enter your personality traits when prompted, separating each trait with a space.
 The program will determine which Harry Potter character you are most similar to based on your input and display the result.